Does it Matter Where You Get Your MBA?

 The only analysis that convincingly argues in favor of admission to Harvard, Stanford, Wharton, and similar business schools in all cases exclusively depends on total compensation.

 From a return on investment perspective, that’s the only metric that consistently argues for striving for admission to the best business schools.
 In part, that’s because elite business school alumni often earn larger proportions of their compensation from stock and bonuses besides salary.
-But in general, valuations that compare salary-to-debt ratios, payback periods, and salary uplifts often transform the game into one that the most expensive business schools cannot win.
+But in general, valuations that compare salary-to-debt ratios and salary uplifts often transform the game into one that the most expensive business schools cannot win.

 Factors Omitted by ROI Analysis of MBA Programs